godotengine/godot-docs/tutorials/math/beziers_and_curves.rst

         Position = curve.SampleBaked(_t * curve.GetBakedLength(), true);
     }

-And the output will, then, move at constant speed:
+And the output will, then, move at a constant speed:

 .. image:: img/bezier_interpolation_baked.gif